perezlidia/hydrological-deficit-ML/README.md

 ------------------------------------------------------------

-AUTHOR
+PROJECT LEAD

 Lidia Yadira Pérez Aguilar

-Researcher in geospatial analysis, environmental data science, and machine learning applied to hydroclimatic systems.
+Facultad de Informática Culiacán, Universidad Autónoma de Sinaloa, Culiacán, Sinaloa, México Researcher in geospatial analysis and environmental data science. lidiaperez@uas.edu.mx

 ------------------------------------------------------------

 LICENSE

 This project is released under the MIT License.

+If this code is used or adapted in other studies, please cite it as follows:
+Code used or adapted from Pérez-Aguilar et al. (2026) under the MIT License.